 Most bulbs require a cooling period.
 For those bulbs that do, when you are ready to plant your bulbs, keep in mind that almost any type of container, even a strawberry pot, can be used for bulb forcing.
-It is important that the container has a drainage hole and the depth is twice as deep as the bulbs you intend to plant.
+It is important that the deep as the bulbs you intend to plant.
 You need to allow about two inches of potting mix below the bulbs for adequate development of the bulb roots.
 In other words, a container for crocus bulbs could be much shallower than one for daffodils.
 Avoid using plastic containers because they hold moisture for long periods and this could result in the deterioration of the bulbs.